 I first shared these Gluten-free Pumpkin Yogurt Bars four years ago and they’re still a weekly staple at our house…and not just in the fall!
 I make them year-round and they’re one of my favorite gluten-free pumpkin recipes, as well as my kids.

 I first started making these when my oldest was a young toddler.
 They’re perfect for young kiddos because they’re moist, not super crumbly and you can make them with no added sugar if you choose!
 Top them with peanut butter too add some healthy fats to your meal or snack or customize to your liking by adding mix-ins like chocolate chips, Craisins, nuts or seeds.

 You only need a few simple ingredients to make these:

-- Pumpkin – be sure to get 100% pumpkin puree, not pumpkin pie filling.
+- Pumpkin – be sure to get 100% pumpkin puree for canned pumpkin recipes, not pumpkin pie filling.

 - Yogurt – I use plain, but you could use vanilla.
 You can also use milk (try plant-based to make them dairy-free) or even kefir.

 - Eggs – I haven’t tried it, but you can probably sub flax eggs if needed

 - Peanut butter- you can use your favorite nut or seed butter

 - Maple syrup – I originally shared this recipe using a jar of baby food prunes.
 Since my kids are older now I don’t always have those on hand so I use maple syrup, but prunes are a great way to naturally sweeten this recipe

 - Oat flour – Make your own by just grinding some oats in the food processor.
 I’ve also used white whole wheat flour and that works fine too.

 These Gluten-free Pumpkin Bars can be whipped up in just one bowl and they’re perfect for baking with kids!
 Since they’re moist, it’s best to store them in the fridge.